 Tobacco companies have decades of experience marketing their products to kids and teens.
 From ad campaigns to product placement to cartoon characters, Big Tobacco has spent big bucks on getting kids to start smoking.
 Tactics are deceptive and gloss over the fact that tobacco is the leading cause of preventable death in the United States.
-The truth is that the only way the tobacco industry can make up for the adults that die from tobacco-related disease is to have kids start smoking.
-Every day, close to 200 kids and teens who had previously been occasional cigarette smokers become regular daily cigarette smokers.
+The truth is that the only way the tobacco industry can make up for the adults who die from tobacco-related disease is to have kids start smoking.
+Every day, close to 100 kids and teens who had previously been occasional cigarette smokers become regular daily cigarette smokers.

 Take a look at some of the duplicitous schemes tobacco companies have used to hook kids into a lifetime of addiction:

 Vanilla, cherry, chocolate, blueberry – even flavors from popular children’s cereals.
-The use of flavors in cigarettes with the glaring exception of menthol cigarettes, was prohibited in 2009, but flavored cigars and other tobacco products are still made and sold with candy and fruit flavorings.
+The use of flavors in cigarettes with the glaring exception of menthol cigarettes, was prohibited in 2009, but flavored cigars, e-cigarettes and other tobacco products are still made and sold with candy and fruit flavorings.
 In April 2022, the Food and Drug Administration (FDA) proposed two rules to remove menthol cigarettes and flavored cigars from the marketplace, however the rules have not yet been finalized.
 Individual states such as California and Massachusetts have ended the sale of flavored tobacco products, including menthol cigarettes.

 2. Celebrity Endorsements

 Famous names and well-known faces have a lot of influence and it's no surprise a kid might want to be just like his or her favorite rock star.